Chart Color Schemes

 AreaSearch analysis of employment trends sees Throsby performing better than 85% of local markets assessed across Australia

-Public administration & safety was under-represented at 28.9% of Throsby's workforce compared to ACT's 30.4%.
-Limited local employment opportunities were indicated by Census working population vs resident population count.
-Between September 2024 and September 2025, employment increased by 3.0%, labour force by 2.5%, and unemployment fell by 0.5 percentage points.
-ACT experienced employment growth of 1.4% and labour force growth of 1.2%, with a 0.2 percentage point drop in unemployment.
-State-level data to 25-Nov-25 shows ACT employment grew by 1.19% year-on-year, adding 710 jobs, with an unemployment rate of 4.5%.
-National employment forecasts from May-25 suggest growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Throsby's employment mix indicates local employment should increase by 6.8% over five years and 13.7% over ten years, based on simple weighting extrapolation for illustrative purposes only.
+Limited local employment opportunities were indicated by Census working population vs resident population comparison.
+Between September 2024 and September 2025, employment increased by 3.0% and labour force by 2.5%, reducing unemployment by 0.5 percentage points.
+In contrast, ACT experienced employment growth of 1.4% and labour force growth of 1.2%, with a 0.2 percentage point drop in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 project total employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Throsby's employment mix suggests local employment should increase by 6.8% over five years and 13.7% over ten years, based on simple weighting extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment